 In the early days of the Internet, it was relatively easy to snag your domain name of choice, even if it was far more expensive back then than it is now.
 But times have changed and it can feel impossible to grab the perfect domain for your online business, blog, e-commerce store, web tool, or whatever other website you wish to run.
 It feels like all the good ones are taken.

 What if you don’t even have a specific idea in mind, but you know that you want to start some sort of website?
 You’re not sure if you want to run an iPhone blog or if you want to sell custom t-shirts.
+Even if you know what TLD you want, you should still consider using a .com domain name generator to give you some new ideas incase you missed a few.
 The Domainhole Name Generator is perfect for this, because all you have to do is choose the length and the top-level domain (TLD) that you want and it’ll take care of the rest.
 Even if a great domain is listed as not available, the generated ideas could set you down a more profitable path.

 Looking for domain names on Domainpuzzler gives you the option between a few different search modes.
+This is a nice and easy domain name chooser that anyone can instantly start using with no learning curve.
 The “Easy” mode lets you look for domains related to individual keywords, the “Advanced” mode lets you combine your keywords with other words to form more unique domains, and “Magic” mode takes your chosen words and combines them with popular words for something you may not have even considered.
 It’s really flexible and you can limit results based on the TLD you want too.

 If you’re not interested in all the extra fluff and features found with other domain name generators, the remarkably straightforward approach of Domainr could be a great option for you.
+This is yet another easy to use domain name picker that is free and straight to the point.
 Just start typing out a name or word that you might want and the page will populate in real time while you’re typing with possible domains.
 Domains that are available are highlighted in green, including a range with more unique TLDs like .io and .xyz, whereas taken domains are shown in blue with the option to “make an offer” to the existing owner.
 The WHOIS information is displayed there too, in case you want to check on the registar or expiration date.